xmtp/xmtp-dot-org/blog/thirdweb.md

 ![thirdweb.jpg](./media/xmtp-thirdweb/hero.png)

 Follow these steps to start sending image attachments to wallets within your chat app.
-Our sample app includes everything you need to connect to wallets with thirdweb's WalletSDK, use XMTP's remote attachments, and upload larger files to thirdweb's storage..
+Our sample app includes everything you need to connect to wallets with thirdweb's WalletSDK, use XMTP's remote attachments, and upload larger files to thirdweb's storage.

 <!--truncate-->